 The Xeikon DCP-1 and Indigo E-Print 1000 were both launched at IPEX in 1993, but it took many years before digital color printing became mainstream.
 The main obstacle: finishing.
 Although we could perfectly print 5 copies, finishing only 5 copies was a problem.
 Finishing equipment was still ‘old fashioned’ and needed a lot of setup sheets, there still was a lot of waste… It was only when finishing equipment with easy setup and a limited amount of setup sheets became available, that the market share of digital printing, that the amount of short run printing jobs started to grow significantly.

 From which perspective?
 Technology vs company

 They Hype Cycle focusses on technologies, not on companies.
-A technology may survive the trough of disillusionment, but not necessarily the companies involved… An example form the printing industry is (very) large format CTP.
+A technology may survive the trough of disillusionment, but not necessarily the companies involved… An example from the printing industry is (very) large format CTP.
 During drupa 2000 and drupa 2004 there were many companies that launched a (very) large format platesetter.
 The technology has survived, but how many companies are still offering it?